 If your number is close, don’t leave your seat.
 Don’t go to the bathroom.
 Don’t mosey outside for coconut ice cream.
 Just wait.
 If a number is called and no one shows up at the counter, the immigration officer will move on to the next number after about twenty to thirty seconds.
 Depending on how much mercy the immigration officer has toward you, you might have to get a new queue number.

-When you’re number is called go to Counter 3 and hand over your paperwork.
+When you’re number is called go to the window and hand over your paperwork.
 The immigration officer might ask you a few questions depending on your visa type, which I’ve never had happen to me at Bangkok Immigration.
-For example, she asked me if my wife came with me, because I have a marriage visa.
+For example, she asked me if my wife came with me because I have a marriage visa.
 I thought that was odd.

-If your visa is going to expire soon, the officer will also stamp and write the date of expiration.
+If your visa is going to expire soon, the officer will also stamp and write the date of expiration and remind you to renew it.

 How Long Does 90-Day Reporting Take?